PaluMacil/ham/README.md

 ### License, Limitations, and Usage

-The purpose of this project was academic in nature.
 I don't recommend using this code in production.
 I have licensed this code with an MIT license, so reuse is permissible.
-If you are in an academic institution, you might have additional guidelines to follow.